 GET YOUR FILM FUNDED, MADE, AND SEEN!

-This 5 evening course on film production is comprised of classes which answer specific questions and explores the opportunities producers have.
+This 5 evening course on film production is comprised of classes that answer specific questions on producing independent films and explore the opportunities producers have.
 It gives aspiring producers an insider view of the film industry by providing the essential skills and knowledge required for both creative and physical production.

-Classes each week goes through business plans, marketing and distribution, budgeting and scheduling, talent attachments, and legal contracts.
+The weekly classes will take you through everything you need to know to produce a film effectively.
+Including business plans, marketing and distribution, budgeting and scheduling, talent attachments, and financing and legal contracts.

 Week 1: Creating A Business Plan

 Once you have created your potential cast list, settled on the next hot director and found that absolutely terrific script, you need to prepare a plan of attack to get the money to shoot your film.